github/docs/content/actions/reference/environment-variables.md

 | `GITHUB_API_URL` | Returns the API URL.
 For example: `{% data variables.product.api_url_code %}`.
 | `GITHUB_GRAPHQL_URL` | Returns the GraphQL API URL.
 For example: `{% data variables.product.graphql_url_code %}`.
 | `RUNNER_OS` | The operating system of the runner executing the job.
 Possible values are `Linux`, `Windows`, or `macOS`.
-| `RUNNER_TEMP` | The path of the temporary directory for the runner.
-This directory is guaranteed to be empty at the start of each job, even on self-hosted runners.
+| `RUNNER_TEMP` | The path to a temporary directory on the runner.
+This directory is emptied after each job completes.
-{% if currentVersion != "github-ae@latest" %}| `RUNNER_TOOL_CACHE` | The path of the directory containing some of the preinstalled tools for {% data variables.product.prodname_dotcom %}-hosted runners.
+{% if currentVersion != "github-ae@latest" %}| `RUNNER_TOOL_CACHE` | The path to the directory containing preinstalled tools for {% data variables.product.prodname_dotcom %}-hosted runners.
 For more information, see "[Specifications for {% data variables.product.prodname_dotcom %}-hosted runners](/actions/reference/specifications-for-github-hosted-runners/#supported-software)".{% endif %}

 {% tip %}